 Review of Caraway Cookware

 Caraway Cookware is definitely high quality.
 Very durable and stain resistant.
 I have had some chips in my pan I’ve used the most.
 It was after several months.
 I did tell Caraway and they were happy to exchange it for me.
 I haven’t had any issues with chips in my other larger pots.
 It’s also very easy to clean.
 All you need is some warm soapy water and a scrub pad and it cleans things up really well.
-I think my biggest takeaway is to use low heat and really care for it well.
+I think my biggest takeaway is to use low heat and really care for it well – don’t use any metal utensils.
 Makes such a difference in the overall longevity of the cookware.
 I’ve had my Caraway set now for over a year and still use it often!
 They come in several colors.
 Check out my full review here!

 2. Our Place